pmdjdias/ua_computerVision/#05 - Morph_Segmentation/README.md

 *	Conversion to a binary image, with threshold 120.
 *	Inversion of the resulting image (i.e., obtaining the negative image).
-*	Erosion of the negative image using a circular structuring element, with a diameter of 11 pixels.
+*	Erosion (cv.erode) of the negative image using a circular structuring element, with a diameter of 11 pixels.

 What happens if you repeatedly apply the erosion operation using the same structuring element?
 Now, use a square structuring element, of size 11×11.
 Repeatedly apply the erosion operation.
 What differences do you notice?